kkakkkka/Webot-AutoDrive-MazeBot/README.md

 - Path planning using the PRM algorithm
 - Point-to-point path following based on geometric tracking
 - Import and display of maze maps
+- First Prize (1st/109) in Introduction to Robotics

 ## Demo